 6. Ditch bloating onion and garlic for other flavours

 If onion and garlic get you gassy but you love the flavour, switch to garlic oil, onion seeds or chives.
 You can also ramp up the flavours of your food with herbs and spices.

-7. Choose to use dried mushroom over fresh
+7. Choose dried mushroom over fresh

 8. Choose cooked vegetables over raw